AndersonQ/BangBang/README.md

 Just clone the master and build it on Unit3D 5.1.
 It's aimed to Linux, Windows and Mac

 ###Binary
 A binary version for all three platforms is available under the ``bin`` folder.
-Just unzip, execute it and have fun :)
+Just unzip, execute it and have fun, or grab it below :)
-Or grab below:

 * [Linux](https://github.com/AndersonQ/BangBang/blob/master/bin/Linux/BangBang.x86.rar)
 * [Linux x86_64](https://github.com/AndersonQ/BangBang/blob/master/bin/Linux/BangBang.x86_64.rar)